MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgTeamScheduleTimeOff.md

 ## SYNOPSIS
 Replace an existing timeOff object.
 If the specified timeOff object doesn't exist, this method returns 404 Not found.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaTeamScheduleTimeOff](/powershell/module/Microsoft.Graph.Beta.Teams/Update-MgBetaTeamScheduleTimeOff?view=graph-powershell-beta)

 ## SYNTAX